BillAlikakos/PMS8-Vehicle_Transfer_Application/README.md

 - Database for the main application.
 - Keycloak, handling the authentication and authorization of the users.
 - Keycloak Database.
-- User management application, essentially a keycloak wrapper application that exposes the required functionality to the front end application via REST servicess.
+- User management application, essentially a keycloak wrapper application that exposes the required functionality to the front end application via REST services.
 - Notification service that sends the corresponding e-mail notification upon the completion of the flow.

 Sample configuration & swagger files can be found under the correspoding directories.